-Centre Issue Strategic proposition Principal Centre Gympie CBD (Mary Street) Does not contain the most significant level of retail of commercial office floor space.
-Gympie Central (Excelsior Road) is the focus of higher order shopping needs and the Northern Gympie Strip District Centre (Duke Street) the focus of commercial office activity within the region.
-The Gympie CBD could be the focal point for delivery of multi-unit residential, tourist and short term accommodation on sites that are not significantly impacted by flooding.
-Potential inclusion of Gympie Centre District Centre (Mellor Street) within the Principal Centre zone.
+Centre lssue Strategic proposition Principal Centre Gympie CBD (Mary Street) Does not contain the most significant level of retail or commercial office floor space.
+Gympie Central (Excelsior Road) and the Goldfield Centre is the focus of higher order shopping needs and the Northern Gympie Strip District Centre (Duke Street) the focus of commercial office activity within the region.
+The Gympie CBD could be the focal point for delivery of multi- unit residential, tourist and short term accommodation on sites that are not significantly impacted by flooding.
+The inclusion of Gympie Central and Goldfields shopping centre sites and the River Road/Hyne Street/Rose Street (Aldi to Hungry Jacks) site within the Principal Centre zone.
 Review the zoning of land within flood affected parts of the Gympie CBD to encourage a transition to an alternative use.
-District Centres Duke Street, Excelsior Road, Mellor Street, Southside, Cooloola Cove, Imbil, Goomeri, Kilkivan Presently, the district centre zone within the Gympie Planning Scheme does not support the delivery of retail and commercial floor space in excess of 2,000sqm.
-However, it is clear that this allowance has been exceeded in the majority of district centres in Gympie, with Excelsior Road, Mellor Road and Southside accommodating full line supermarkets, with Excelsior Road also accommodating a discount department store.
+District Centres Duke Street, Excelsior Road, Mellor Street, Southside, Cooloola Cove, Imbil, Goomeri Kilkivan Presently, the district centre zone within the Gympie Planning Scheme does not support the delivery of retail and commercial floor space in excess of 2,000sqm.
+However, it is clear that this allowance has been exceeded in the majority of district centres in Gympie, with Excelsior Road, and Southside accommodating full line supermarkets, with Excelsior Road also accommodating a discount department store.
 Review the district centre zone code to address current floorspace limitations.
 Consider rezoning of land within the area bound by Oak Street, Duke Street and Pine Street to Low impact industry or residential choice as appropriate to reflect either the existing industrial use or opportunities to increase residential densities.

-Local Centres Old Maryborough Road, Tozer Street, Stewart Terrace, Crescent Road, Red Hill Road, Mount Pleasant Road, Monkland, Tin Can Bay, Rainbow Beach The assessment identified no need for additional local centres within the Gympie region, with additional floor space need to be met by expansion of activity within existing centre zones.
-Continue to ensure these centres are focussed on convenience shopping needs and limited the extent of office development within these centres, other than for small scale medical uses to service the local community.
-Specialised Centres Gympie Medical Precinct Monkland Showroom Precinct Support for the co-location of low impact/ service industry uses within the Monkland Showroom Precinct to encourage land take-up and recognising the limited need for additional traditional bulky goods floor space in the Gympie region.
-Continue to support the development of the Gympie Medical Precinct as the focal point for medical specialist uses, but recognise that health related uses may also establish in other centres zones, particularly within Greater Gympie.
+Centre Issue Strategic proposition Local Centres Old Maryborough Road, Tozer Street, Stewart Terrace, Crescent Road, Red Hill Road, Mount Pleasant Road, Monkland, Tin Can Bay, Rainbow Beach The assessment identified no need for additional local centres within the Gympie region, with additional floor space need to be met by expansion of activity within existing centre zones.
+Continue to ensure these centres are focused on convenience shopping needs and limit the extent of office development within these centres, other than for small scale medical uses to service the local community.
+Specialised Centres Gympie Medical Precinct Monkland Showroom Precinct Support for the co-location of low impact/service industry uses within the Monkland Showroom Precinct to encourage land take- up and recognising the limited need for additional traditional bulky goods floor space in the Gympie region.
+Continue to support the development of the Gympie Medical Precinct as the focal point for medical specialist uses, but recognise that health related uses may also establish in other centres zones, particularly within greater Gympie.